-Lucinda Corrigan Qualifications Experience Director Bachelor of Science in Agriculture (Honours), FAICD Lucinda and her husband run 3,500 performance recorded cattle on seven properties in the NSW Murray Valley, near Albury.
-Over the past 30 years they have developed a leading Angus genetics business, 'Rennylea', from a small base, with dedicated use of Breedplan for genetic improvement and a highly accurate database of phenotypes and genotypes.
+Lucinda Corrigan Director Qualifications Bachelor of Science in Agriculture (Honours), FAICD Experience Lucinda and her husband run 4,200 performance recorded cattle on nine properties in the NSW Murray Valley, near Albury.
+Over the past 40 years they have developed a leading Angus genetics business, 'Rennylea', from a small base, with dedicated use of Breedplan for genetic improvement and a highly accurate database of phenotypes and genotypes.
 Having graduated with an Agricultural Science degree, Lucinda also has significant off farm experience, including nine years as a Non Executive Director of Meat and Livestock Australia and Chair of the Animal Genetics and Breeding Unit at the University of New England (current) In 2007 Lucinda received the Helen Newton Turner Medal from AAABG in recognition for her contribution to animal breeding and genetics.
-Graeme Gillan Director Qualifications Experience Graeme Gillan is chair of the National Herd Improvement Association (NHIA) and former CEO of Holstein Australia.
+Graeme Gillan Director Qualifications Experience Graeme Gillan is a former Chair of the National Herd Improvement Association (NHIA) and former CEO of Holstein Australia.
 His involvement with dairy herd improvement spans more than 45 years, and several leading Australian genetics companies.
 Over this time Graeme has been involved at the coal face of herd improvement innovations including expanding the sources of genetics, the introduction of computerised mating programs and increasing the gene pool of the Jersey breed in the 1990s, overseas investment in Australian genetics in the 2000s and the promotion of genomics since 2010.
 He is passionate about the industry's role in influencing priorities for research, development and extension programs, to ensure genetics continues to deliver value to Australian dairy farm businesses.
 Tim Jelbart Director Qualifications Bachelor of Applied Science (Valuations), AAPI Experience Tim Jelbart is a dairy farmer and Holstein breeder from Inverloch, West Gippsland, Victoria.
-He is the general manager of the 1000 cow dryland grazing operation, Jelbart Dairy, which is owned by Tim and his brother.
+He is the general manager and director of Jelbart Dairy which is owned by Tim and his brother, comprising a dryland dairy and beef business with 1,100 high production Holstein milking cows and 1,500 head of dairy replacements and F1 wagyu calves.
 The business relies on genomic testing for accurate genetic information, which has resulted in significant genetic gains across the herd in recent years.
 Before returning to the family farm Tim completed a degree in applied science, specialising in property valuation.
-He remains a part time rural and agribusiness property valuer with Colliers and has valued some of the largest agribusiness assets across Australia.
+He remains a part time rural and agribusiness property valuer with CBRE and has valued some of the largest agribusiness assets across Australia.